ARWL2016/ud-mongo-grider/notes/es6.md

 - the result of the first promise can be captured in the parameter of the second in two ways.
 First: use the return keyword.
 Second: use the one-line fat arrow form: `.then(() => User.findOne({name: 'Joe'}))`.
 This implicitly returns the result.
 - We can call a promise directly on joe.save().
 But, if this function is inside a .then() function, and we want to chain another then(), we must do `return joe.save()` or use the one-line fat arrow as previously.
 See subdocument_test.js line 29.
 - this type of chaining removes the need for ugly nested callbacks.
+- `Promise.all([])` - This takes an array of async function and returns resolved only when all functions have returned successfully.